Computer Memory (RAM)

-DDR4 – up to and in excess of 4000mhz+.
-This standard is currently the latest available.
+DDR5 – up to and will be in excess of 5600mhz, this standard is currently the latest available.

 RAM speed, does it help?

 It can, in certain circumstances, if the application is sensitive to RAM performance, though it is not always the case.
-AMD’s Ryzen Processor (CPU) benefits more from increased RAM speeds than Intel platforms, but Ryzen is also very picky about which RAM it supports.
-Exercise caution if building a Ryzen system when picking RAM, or call for advice.
+AMD’s Ryzen Processor (CPU) benefits more from increased RAM speeds than Intel platforms, but Ryzen has also been very picky about which RAM it supports in the past (1st and 2nd gen Ryzen particularly).
+Exercise caution if using an early Ryzen system when picking RAM, or call for advice.